ozoeller/Advent-of-Code-2024-Java/README.md

 I tried to document my experiences with Copilot a little.

 I also recorded special features of the solution finding process for the respective puzzles in code comments.

+The puzzle inputs can be found under `src/main/resources`.
+Please note that each participant receives unique inputs.
+In the classes containing my solutions, comments are included at the points where the solution is output, indicating the solution value for my puzzle input.
+The solution value will vary for different puzzle inputs.